 If that fails try depressing the CAN_RST switch and powering up, then down again, this will reset the CAN-FD bus settings to the default (address 123, bus speed 1Mbps)

-Duet 3 expansion boards, tool boards and Motors have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
+Duet 3 expansion boards, tool boards and motors have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
 This bootloader may occasionally need to be updated in order to support new features.
 See Updating the bootloader on Duet 3 expansion and tool boards.

 The M23CL will be shipped with firmware loaded during production.
 You can check the version loaded by sending